-The principle of testing steps

-How an accelerometer works in human body
+The Principle Of Testing Steps

+How An Accelerometer Works On Human Body

-When a pedestrian is walking on the road, the accelerometer will divide the motion acceleration by three directions, as we can see in the picture 2.2.1.1 below: Vertical Direction, Forward Direction and Side Direction, which can be also called: X, Y and Z Axis.
+The figure below shows a pedestrian with an accelerometer.
+When a pedestrian is walking on the road, the accelerometer will divide the motion acceleration by three directions, Vertical Direction, Forward Direction and Side Direction, which can be also called: X, Y and Z Axis.

-Figure 2.
-4 Full-Featured Pedometer Design Realized with 3-Axis Digital Accelerometer